Christopher Lech’s experience includes:

-- Represents financial institutions and other employers in state and federal courts and before administrative agencies and arbitration tribunals on employment- and employee benefit/executive compensation-related matters including claims of breach of employment agreements, breach of contracts, breach and enforcement of promissory notes, wrongful termination, and constructive termination
+- Representing financial institutions and other employers in state and federal courts and before administrative agencies and arbitration tribunals on employment- and employee benefit/executive compensation-related matters including claims of breach of employment agreements, breach of contracts, breach and enforcement of promissory notes, wrongful termination, constructive termination, and whistleblowing

-- Litigates cases concerning unfair competition and breaches of non-competition and non-solicitation agreements
+- Litigating cases concerning unfair competition and breaches of non-competition and non-solicitation agreements

-- Counsels clients on compliance with various employment laws, including the FLSA, NLRA, and various state and local wage requirements, as well as laws affecting employee benefit plans, including the Employee Retirement Income Security Act (ERISA), the Internal Revenue Code, and COBRA
+- Counseling clients on compliance with developing labor and employment laws, including the FLSA, NLRA, and various state and local wage requirements, as well as laws affecting employee benefit plans, including the Employee Retirement Income Security Act (ERISA), the Internal Revenue Code, and COBRA

-- Advises multiemployer plans on issues surrounding withdrawal liability
+- Advising multiemployer plans on issues surrounding withdrawal liability

-Before joining Epstein Becker Green, Mr. Lech was an attorney at a New York City law firm that represented labor unions and various employee benefit plans.
+Before joining Epstein Becker Green, Christopher was an attorney at a New York City law firm that represented labor unions and various employee benefit plans.